Bioruebe/UniExtract2/README.md

 Universal Extractor does not contain any malware.
 Some anti-virus software occasionally misdetects files inside UniExtract's program directory.
 (You know, better warn too much than let any malware slip through.)
 But you can be sure that this is a so-called false positive, an error - if you downloaded UniExtract from the official source at `https://github.com/Bioruebe/UniExtract2`.
 If you encounter a false positive, please report it [here](https://github.com/Bioruebe/UniExtract2/issues/78).

 ###### 'Windows protected your PC'?
-Modern versions of Windows have a feature called SmartScreen, which warns about unknown files.
+Modern versions of Windows have a feature called *SmartScreen*, which warns about unknown files.
 This means software without a big company behind it and/or a huge userbase produces a warning.
 Don't panic!
 Mostly this happens after a new version of UniExtract has been released.
 After enough users updated their installation, the warning might vanish, because it now has reputation.
-If you see a SmartScreen warning, you can safely click 'More info', then 'Run anyway'.
+If you see a *SmartScreen* warning, you can safely click 'More info', then 'Run anyway'.

 ## FAQ